Ro9ueAdmin/nell-sniffer/README.md

 nell-sniffer
 ============

-Nell Packet Sniffer (Web UI for capturing and analysing Network Packets).
+Nell Packet Sniffer is Web UI for capturing and analysing Network Packets using "tcpdump" and "pf_ring".
-Nell Packet Sniffer is proud of using "tcpdump" and "pf_ring" for his capturing purpose.